nixworks/public/news/2008/12/9/README.md

 ##### Democrat
 ### [ Democratic Illinois Governor Rod Blagojevich is arrested by Federal Bureau of Investigation agents at his Chicago home, amidst allegations of corruption and pay-to-play regarding the replacement for United States President-elect Barack Obama in the Senate. ](/news/2008/12/9/democratic-illinois-governor-rod-blagojevich-is-arrested-by-federal-bureau-of-investigation-agents-at-his-chicago-home-amidst-allegations.md)
-_Context: seat, pay-to-play, United States Senate, Governor of Illinois, Chicago, Illinois, U.S. President, Barack Obama, Rod Blagojevich, Democrat, U.S., anti-corruption, President-elect, FBI_
+_Context: Chicago, President-elect, United States Senate, seat, pay-to-play, Governor of Illinois, Barack Obama, U.S. President, FBI, anti-corruption, Democrat, Rod Blagojevich, Illinois, U.S._

 ##### Irish
 ### [ Almost 1,400 workers are laid off in the Republic of Ireland as a result of the 2008 Irish pork crisis. ](/news/2008/12/9/almost-1-400-workers-are-laid-off-in-the-republic-of-ireland-as-a-result-of-the-2008-irish-pork-crisis.md)
-_Context: 2008 Irish pork crisis, Irish_
+_Context: Irish, 2008 Irish pork crisis_

 ##### Sony
 ### [ Sony Corporation announces plans to cut 8,000 jobs and close 10% of its manufacturing plants. ](/news/2008/12/9/sony-corporation-announces-plans-to-cut-8-000-jobs-and-close-10-of-its-manufacturing-plants.md)